DarioBalinzo/kafka-connect-elasticsearch-source/README.md

 - Java >= 8
 - Maven

+## Output data serialization format:
+The connector uses kafka-connect schema and structs, that are agnostic regarding the user serialization method (e.g. it might be Avro or json, etc...).

 ## Bugs or new Ideas?
 - Issues tracker: https://github.com/DarioBalinzo/kafka-connect-elasticsearch-source/issues
 - Feel free to open an issue to discuss new ideas (or propose new solutions with a PR)